 So we haven't yet answered the question -- how long should an engine valve last?
 Well, there's really no set lifespan for engine valves.
 Eventually, theoretically, any valve will wear out if driven long enough.
 It all depends on how well it's made, how hard it's made to work, overall car maintenance and the relationship to other parts of the engine, like the timing belt, for example.

-For more information about engine valves and other related topics, follow the links on the next page.
+For more information about engine valves and other related topics, follow the links below.

 - How long do alternators last?